 Handheld devices are built to last

-Our devices are both durable and reparable.
+Our devices are both durable and repairable.
 They easily last a full 3- to 5-year lifecycle, and some of our customers keep using them for up to 7 years before replacement.
-They are built from the inside out to withstand repeated drops, water and dust exposure, extreme temperatures and other challenges.
+They are built from the inside out to withstand repeated drops, water, and dust exposure, extreme temperatures and other challenges.

 On the rare occasion that a Handheld device has an issue, we’ll have a solution.
 We carry spare parts longer than non-rugged brands, and we offer extended warranty options for our already long-lasting products to extend their lives even further.
 Unlike many consumer device companies, we also offer user-replaceable batteries.